quintel/etsource/PLANNING.markdown

-# The Road to a better InputTool
+# The Road towards a better InputTool

-## Objective
+## Main objective

-The project 'to a better InputTool' is primary concerned with replacing the current Excel file and optimizing the input and permutations that happen to it.
+The project 'towards a better InputTool' is primary concerned with replacing the current Excel file and optimizing the input and permutations.

-### List of sub objectives
+Reasons why:
+* Currently it is hard to manage data without any version control being available in Excel.
+* Furthermore, there is no (proper) debugging.
+* Unit tests in Excel.

+### Requirements

 * `need` Defining the Graph structure with Version Control (VC)
-* `nice` Cut up the definition of the Graph in subgraph which can be added to each other (e.g. households etc.) to make it more managable.
 * `need` Read the Final Demand energy balance values and link them to the appropiate converter(s).
-* `nice` Use standardized Energy Balances for different countries
-* `need` A clean object mapper for the fundamental objects, such as converters, links, graphs, energy balances etc in order to make e.g. validations happen
+* `need` A clean object mapper for the fundamental objects, such as converters, links, graphs, energy balances etc in order to make e.g. validations happen.
-* `need` Validations of input data (e.g. is everything defined that we need?, are there no loose ends?)
+* `need` Validations of input data (e.g. is everything defined that we need?, are there no loose ends?).
-* `need` Dividing up Converters into Nodes, Converters, UsefulDemandNodes, FinalDemandNodes, etc in order to make validations manageable.
+* `need` Division up of Converters into Nodes, Converters, UsefulDemandNodes, FinalDemandNodes, etc in order to make validations manageable.
-* `need` Define technology/market shares and application shares in an understable and standardized way
+* `need` Define technology/market shares and application shares in an understable and standardized way.
 * `need` Being able to import/load all the required objects from ETSource.
+* `nice` Cut up the definition of the Graph in subgraph which can be added to each other (e.g. households etc.) to make it more managable.
+* `nice` Use standardized Energy Balances for different countries.

 Later, we want *other* people from outside of Quintel also to work more closely with datasets.
 This will have to be taken into account when making our design